davidemerson/nnix.com/content/reading/ficciones.md

 "The Garden of Forking Paths" is similar.
 You've encountered this concept before in literature or cosmology or who-knows-what, but it's unoriginal, written in a beautiful and illustrative manner.

 "The Library of Babel" gives you that same feeling of clarity through abstraction you get when you extend some variables of an equation to infinity to observe the effects on other variables.

+"The South" is one of the tightest short stories I've ever read, and one of his earlier efforts, to boot.
+A very parsimonious, eerie exploration of freedom and regret and illness.